-Today’s topic is all about billboards to help your new business build more awareness.
+Today’s topic is all about using billboard advertising to help your new business build more awareness.

-We’re a couple of days away from officially concluding this multi-part series of how do you actually market a business from scratch, with childcare center as an example for this business plan.
+We’re a couple of days away from officially concluding this multi-part series on how you actually market a business from scratch, with a childcare center as an example for this business plan.

-In a normal circumstance, I typically wouldn’t recommend billboards.
-This is one of the first places that you look at, and I’ve strategically given you content day by day, in the order that I would execute—billboards are low on my list.
+In a normal circumstance, I typically wouldn’t recommend using billboard advertising.
+This is one of the first places that you look at.
+And I’ve strategically given you content day by day, in the order that I would execute—billboards are low on my list.

 Let’s start with the cost.
 There’s a pretty wide range of investments and really, it’s going to be based on kind of how high traffic the area you’re placing the billboard in.
 Now, we’ve been using, again, this childcare center as an example.

-I’ve seen costs as low as $200, and I mean a billboard in Times Square is typically $25,000.
+I’ve seen costs as low as $200, and I mean a billboard in Times Square is typical $25,000.
 So normally, the costs are built on a monthly range.
-However, I do not want you to commit to any long term contracts—this is going to be a two to a three-month thing that’s done strategically, kind of when you open.
+However, I do not want you to commit to any long-term contracts—this is going to be a two to the three-month thing that’s done strategically, kind of when you open.
 Roughly, a month or two before opening and usually another month or two after you’ve opened.

 Now, again, if the investments are insanely low, say if I was investing $250 I think I could get away with doing a couple of extra months.
 Again, as long as there’s not one person that’s driving through on a daily basis.

-Generally, billboards are considered OOH or out of home advertising—that’s any kind of advertising that’s reaching your potential customers when they’re outside of their home.
+Generally, billboards are considered OOH or out-of-home advertising—that’s any kind of advertising that’s reaching your potential customers when they’re outside of their homes.
 The factors that are really going to help determine essentially what this billboard is going to cost are the following:

-- Circulation—how many people are passing through that billboard and that’s gathered by kind of the local transportation authorities.
+How many people are passing through that billboard and that’s gathered by kind of the local transportation authorities?

-- Demographics—there might be fewer circulation, but it might be in an extremely high-income area.
+Here might be less circulation, but it might be in an extremely high-income area.

 Now, what actually works well on this billboard?
 How do you actually grab some attention?

-I want you to again, think about the types of people that are driving by and again, I want you to keep in mind the speed and different things like that.
+I want you to again, think about the types of people that are driving by.
+Again, I want you to keep in mind the speed and different things like that.
 And I want you to keep in mind the area that it’s in.

 In a perfect world, I want you to tell some kind of story very, very rapidly.
 But I need it to be extremely visual—more pictures and fewer words.
-The billboards that do a terrible job are ones that are full of lots of words.
+Using billboard advertising that does a terrible job is one that is full of lots of words.
 With your billboard, I want you to quickly tell a story.

 Get out there, make a change, and take some action.